Jerryz1999/Jerryz1999/README.md

 # 💫About Me :
 Hi thanks you for reading my bio.
 Here some infomation of myself
-                                            --I'm new at this-- ->My main progams language is: C++, Python and C ->Still learn and study progams language
+                                            --I'm new at this--
+>My main progams language is: C++, Python and C

+>Still learn and study progams language

-->My hobby is making a video game
+>My hobby is making a video game

-                           *"Especially pixel, 2d and puzzle"*
+ *Especially pixel, 2d and puzzle*